 The Society shall consist of five categories of members:

-3.1 Honorary members shall be a restricted number of individuals who have made outstanding contributions to the field of biomechanics.
+3.1 Honorary members shall be a restricted number of individuals who have made outstanding contributions to the International Society of Biomechanics and to the field of biomechanics.

 3.2 Charter and full members shall be individuals with a professional and scientific interest in Biomechanics.